tarof429/stuckathome/linux/README.md

   Logical volume data_vg/data_lv successfully resized.
 ```

 At this point, lvdisplay should show the expanded storage but `df -Th` will not.
 What we need to do next is run `xfs_growfs` on the root partition.
-If this was a ext4 partition, them we would use `resize2fs`.
+If this was a ext4 partition, them we should use `resize2fs`.

 ```sh
 $ sudo xfs_growfs /dev/mapper/data_vg-data_lv